Traditional Bridge Mode

 A bridge in traditional mode has no concept of trunks, just tagged or untagged frames.
 With a trunk of 200 VLANs, there would need to be 199 bridges, each containing a tagged physical interface, and one bridge containing the native untagged VLAN.

 The interaction of tagged and un-tagged frames on the same trunk often leads to undesired and unexpected behavior.
-A switch that uses VLAN 1 for the native VLAN might send frames to a switch that uses VLAN 2 for the native VLAN, merging those two VLANs and their spanning tree state.
+A switch that uses VLAN 1 for the native VLAN can send frames to a switch that uses VLAN 2 for the native VLAN, merging those two VLANs and their spanning tree state.

 To create the above example: